Learn how to make a flax egg which is a quick and easy vegan egg substitute. This all natural kitchen hack is fantastic for vegan or egg-free baking!

 How does a flax egg work

-So that when you combine flax meal with water, it forms a congealed mixture that is quite similar to the texture of an egg.
+Flax seeds can absorb a lot of water and have gelling properties.
+Water activates that viscoelasticity.
+When you combine flax meal with water, it forms a congealed mixture that is quite similar to the texture of an egg and perfect in an abundance of vegan recipes.

 Do Flax eggs really work?

-You won’t be able to make a vegan omelette from flax eggs, but it is a great egg replacement in baking.
-And flax egg also makes a great egg substitute for binding meatballs and bean burgers.
+Instead of asking whether flax eggs actually work, I think the question should be 'when to use flax eggs?'
+You won't be able to make a vegan omelette from flax eggs, but it is a great egg replacement in baking.
+And flax eggs also make a great egg substitute for binding meatballs and bean burgers.

 Chia Egg – Another vegan egg substitute